AlarQ/ai-utils/docs/src/modules/overview.md

 ---

 ## Langfuse
-- **Description:** Monitoring and observability for AI applications.
+- **Description:** Comprehensive monitoring and observability for AI applications through integration with the Langfuse platform.
 - **Key Features:**
-  - Trace and span tracking
+  - Trace and span tracking for complete workflow monitoring
+  - Generation tracking for model outputs and performance
+  - Score creation for evaluation and metrics
-  - Performance and error monitoring
+  - Batch ingestion with detailed error handling
+  - Support for all Langfuse event types (traces, spans, generations, scores, events, observations)
+  - Type-safe Rust implementation matching the Langfuse API specification

 ---